Allegheny-Computer-Science-111-F2017/cs111-F2017-slides/README.md

 ```

 Please note that the presentation uses local fonts so that it can be displayed
-at on a laptop that either may not have access to the Internet or may only have
+on a laptop that either may not have access to the Internet or may only have
 unreliable Internet access.
 Some browsers may disallow the loading of local
-fonts due to security reasons.
+fonts due to security concerns.
 However, it should be possible for you to view
 the presentation correctly when using Chrome or Chromium on the Ubuntu operating
 system &mdash; this is my primary development environment and the one that I
 used to present these slides.
 However, I anticipate that the presentation slides